Guides

 Serve it on a specific port during development:

-zigzag run --path ./src --html --watch --port 3000 --open
+zigzag run --paths ./src --html --watch --port 3000 --open

 Tutorial: JSON Reports